mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 - The monitor has repeatedly failed to connect to the failed servers
 - There is only one running server among the monitored servers
 - @@read_only is not enabled on the last running server
+- The last running server is not configured as a slave

 When these conditions are met, the monitor assigns the last remaining server the master status and puts all other servers into maintenance mode.
 This is done to